-In the first half of the current fiscal year, we opened seven locations in Japan: the BOOKOFF Kasukabe Toyoharu store, the BOOKOFF Suzuka Hunter store, the BOOKOFF AEON Honmoku store, the BOOKOFF Purchasing Consultation Desk at Kasuga-Hakusan-dori, the BOOKOFF Purchasing Consultation Desk at Azabujuban, the BOOKOFF Purchasing Center Frespo Hachioji Minamino store, and the Aso-Biba AEON Mall Wakayama store, which is BOOKOFF's first store using this new business model specializing mainly in trading cards and games.
-In addition, the BOOK OFF Animelab Brooklyn store opened in the U.S. and the Jalan Japan Tampoi store in Malaysia.
+In the first nine months of the current fiscal year, we opened nine locations in Japan: the BOOKOFF SUPER BAZAAR PAPA Ageo store, the BOOKOFF Kasukabe Toyoharu store, the BOOKOFF Suzuka Hunter store, the BOOKOFF AEON Honmoku store, the BOOKOFF Purchasing Consultation Desk at Kasuga-Hakusan-dori, the BOOKOFF Purchasing Consultation Desk at Azabujuban, the BOOKOFF Purchasing Center Frespo Hachioji Minamino store, and the Aso-Biba AEON Mall Wakayama store, which is BOOKOFF's first store using this new business model specializing mainly in trading cards and games, and the Japan TCG Center AEON Mall Okinawa Rycom store.
+In addition, we opened two locations in the U.S.: the BOOKOFF Animelab Brooklyn store and the BOOKOFF RIVERSIDE store, and two in Malaysia: the Jalan Japan Tampoi store and the Jalan Japan Kip mall Melaka store.